OISF/suricata/doc/userguide/output/eve/eve-json-output.rst

       #  pipelining:
       #    enabled: yes ## set enable to yes to enable query pipelining
       #    batch-size: 10 ## number of entry to keep in buffer
+      #kafka:
+      #  broker-list: 127.0.0.1:9092 # a comma separated list of brokers addresses
+      #  topic: suricata             # the topic for kafka messages
+      #  compression: snappy         # compression codec: none, gzip, snappy
+      #  partition: -1               # below < 0 means Unassigned Partition
+      #  max-retries: 1              # number of retries if message delivery fails
+      #  backoff-ms: 10              # ms to wait for backoff
+      #  buffer-max-messages: 2048   # max of messages to keep in internal buffer
+      #  log-level: 6                # sames log levels as SC_LOG_LEVEL .
+Debug is 7.
       types:
         - alert:
             # payload: yes             # enable dumping payload in Base64